Main Mayan Ruis at Yucatan area

 There is a night light show too.

-Its principal structure. the pyramid known as the castle, sits atop a bluff overtooking the sea and the partiany rebuitt city.
+Its principal structure. the pyramid known as the castle sits atop a bluff overlooking the sea and the partially rebuitt city.

-Only recently discovered, Edzna us one of the least-visited Maya sites –and . one of the most spectacular.
-A restoration is in progress.
+Only recently discovered, Edzna us one of the least-visited Maya sites and. one of the most spectacular.
+Restoration is in progress.

 One of the older Maya sites, Kohumich dates to about 300 AD. but much of the site remains unexplored.
 Kohumich was believed to be primarily a ceremonial site.